src47/CNN_XPFS/README.md

  - models

 This folder contains the trained U-net model based on parameters from an accurate LCLS detector simulation.
+Please refer to: https://www.nature.com/articles/s41598-021-98774-3 for more details on the implementation of the simulator.

 - data